 Take stock of all the outcomes you have access to and care about, and include them in your algorithm.
 For example, you might also consider outcomes such as the number of calls a salesperson makes and the percentage of calls that end in a sale.

-Third, once you understand what to predict and what data you have access to, it’s time for implementation.
+3. Once you understand what to predict and what data you have access to, it’s time for implementation.
 For a large organization like yours, you have multiple options, ranging from developing an algorithm in-house to outsourcing one.
 Smaller businesses that lack sufficient internal data or resources to create their own algorithm still have options.
 In the UK, for example, the nonprofit Nesta and the Behavioural Insights Team developed a platform called Applied (www.beapplied.com) to help organizations develop efficient and equitable approaches to interviewing and evaluating candidates that draw on both human and machine intelligence.
 Options such as this are viable for companies of all sizes.
-Also, it’s possible for smaller employers to experiment with more formal hiring rules, such as using a point system to weight different elements of a résumé, which can be a step toward algorithmic hiring.
+Also, it’s possible for smaller employers to experiment with more formal ways to improve hiring practices, such as using a point system to weight different elements of a résumé, which can be a step toward algorithmic hiring.

 A critical step in any negotiation is to evaluate the set of alternative options—in this case, the various candidates you are thinking about hiring.
 Of course, a good interview process is necessary, but even then, human bias can get in the way.
 An algorithm, in conjunction with human intuition, can help you weigh your options more efficiently and effectively—and help reduce your turnover rates.